Want to know how to successfully work from home? Explore the top tips and tools for design teams to work remotely.

 Figma is another handy tool for designers.
 It’s arguably the industry’s leading interface design tool, with robust features to support teams working on every phase of the design process.

 To ensure all team members are always on the same page, you’ll need to have a tool in place to track the progress of your key briefs, projects and initiatives.
-You can use tools like Trello or Asana, which are two of the top work management tools on the market.
+You can use tools like Trello, Wrike or Asana, which are two of the top work management tools on the market.
 There are many built-in ways to organize and visualize work better via Asana, which allows you to have a bird’s eye view on all projects, as well as drill into the detail of each individual task too.
 It can also be helpful to use timesheet software like FactoHR or a time tracker like TMetric to keep track of your team’s hours.

 Finally, Basecamp is a place where teams can chat, check-in, organize files, schedule meetings or tasks, and even generate to-do lists.
 It’s another way to ensure everyone is in sync.